Multiple Testing of Linear Forms for Noisy Matrix Completion: Numerical Experiments

 While our theories are established for sub-Gaussian noise, we observe that the proposed methods are very robust to heavy-tailed noise.
 This section showcases the performance of our algorithms in the existence of heavy-tailed noises, e.g., $t$-distribution and exponential distribution, and compares the performances of different methods.
 We consider moderate and strong correlations, respectively.
 Here $M$ is randomly generated with dimensions $d_1=d_2=400$, rank $r=3$, $\lambda_{\min}=400$, and the noise is fixed with a standard deviation $\sigma_\xi=0.4$.
 The sample size is set by $n=3000$.
 We focus on the following tasks: (i) entry comparisons between rows; (ii) entry comparisons within a block.
 More specifically, in the entry comparison task between rows, we compare $H_{0,T}$: $M_{i,j}-M_{i+1,1}=0$ for every $1\le i\le 4$ and $j\ge 2$.
 That is, we compare each entry with the first entry of the next row; in the entry comparison task within a block, we compare $H_{0,T}$: $M_{i,j}-M_{1,1}=0$ for every $1\le i\le 4$ and $j\ge 2$.
 For these two tasks, we all have $q=1596$, but the correlation structures and levels are different.
 That is, (i) entry comparisons between rows, $\varrho^*(0.2)=0.4541$; (ii) entry comparisons within a block, $\varrho^*(0.2)=0.9514$.
 Here, (i) and (ii) can be viewed as examples of moderate and strong correlations.

 We report all the results in Figure \ref{fig:fdr-moderate} and Figure \ref{fig:fdr-strong}.
-In both moderate and strong correlation cases, the BHq method shows unstable FDR control, while our proposed SDA method always performs well even under strong correlation.
+In both moderate and strong correlation cases, BH method and other data aggregation scheme show unstable FDR control, while our proposed SDA method always performs well even under strong correlation.
 The SDA method is also robust with respect to heavy-tailed noises.